Treydor/treydor.github.io/projects/elements/index.md

     <p>This is a <span class="example-element inline">span</span>.
 It will remain inline.</p>
   </div>
 </div>

-<p>The span class can be used in a variety of different ways.
-On this page I have used a span to add a box around various HTML and CSS elements I mention in this post because it is important to distinguish code from normal text.</p>

 <p>Below are some more common inline elements.
 Throughout this project I&rsquo;ll do my best to first demonstrate them in HTML, followed by an example of how they will look in browser.</p>